dlang-tour/english/gems/unicode.md

 rather than the number of elements the *range function will iterate over*.

 From the example, you can see why these two things might not always be equal.
-As such, range algorithms in Phobos act as if `string`s do not have length information.
+As such, the range algorithms act as if `string`s do not have length information.

 For more information on the technical details of auto decoding,